-Compared to Sean Connery, Roger Moore, and Pierce Brosnan; Timothy Dalton’s 007 didn’t really get that many super-cool gadgets — but this one was almost makes up for all of it.
+Compared to Sean Connery, Roger Moore, and Pierce Brosnan, Timothy Dalton’s 007 didn’t really get that many super-cool gadgets — but this one almost makes up for it.
 It’s essentially a tube of plastic explosive concealed inside a not-so-subtle tube of “Dentonite”-brand toothpaste.

 X-Ray Shades — The World is Not Enough (1999)

 Pierce Brosnan had some of the coolest gadgets the Bond franchise has ever seen — mostly because CGI and special effects were so much better during his time.
-These X-Ray shades are a perfect example of that
+These X-Ray shades are a perfect example.

 Laser Polaroid — License to Kill (1989)

-This might be one of the cheesiest moments in all of James Bond history.
-He and Q almost get fried when CIA agent Pam Bouvier unknowingly tries to snap a picture of them, but instead shoots a STUNNINGLY REALISTIC laser beam right at their heads.
+This might be one of the cheesiest moments in all of James Bond’s history.
+He and Q almost get fried when CIA agent Pam Bouvier unknowingly tries to snap a picture of them but instead shoots a stunningly realistic laser beam right at their heads.